AmasaDelano/dw-srd-offline/src/markdown/06_07_Thief.md

 ### Wealth and Taste

 When you **make a show of flashing around your most valuable possession**, choose someone present.
 They will do anything they can to obtain your item or one like it.

+---

+In order to use this move it’s really got to be your most valuable possession.
+It’s the honest value you place on it that draws others, no lies.

 ### Shoot First